jharwell/fordyca/docs/parameters.md

            with searching through an XML tree in C++.

 ### `task_executive`

+This tag is optional, but must be defined for all controllers that use the task executive [`depth1`,`depth2`].

 - `update_exec_ests` - If TRUE, then the executive will use the elapsed time since a task started to update the task time